SANDHRA123/BaMMmotif/README.md

           k > 0).
 The default is 3.0.

       --extend <INTEGER>{1,2}
-          Extend BMMs by adding uniformly initialized positions to the left and/or right of initial BMMs.
-Invoking e.g. with --extend 0 2 adds two positions to the right of initial BMMs.
-Invoking with --extend 2 adds two positions to both sides of initial BMMs.
-By default, BMMs are not being extended.
+          Extend BaMMs by adding uniformly initialized positions to the left and/or right of initial BaMMs.
+Invoking e.g. with --extend 0 2 adds two positions to the right of initial BaMMs.
+Invoking with --extend 2 adds two positions to both sides of initial BaMMs.
+By default, BaMMs are not being extended.

-  Options for the (homogeneous) background BMM
+  Options for the (homogeneous) background BaMM

       -K <INTEGER>
           Order.
 The default is 2.